-To start the logsender using SSL to establish a secure connection between logsender and log receiver, both startlogsender and startlogreceiver can be provided with SSL credentials.
-When SSL arguments are provided, startlogreceiver will start the logreceiver in secure mode, requiring an SSL connection with the logsender.
-This is described under "Connecting using SSL Mode" on page 249 startlogsender startlogsender -P listening port -A listeningAddress+ (-T tranlogDir+ -s stoneName) [-l logFile] [-u] [-d] [-v] [-h] [-C certFileName] [-J certAuthFileName] [-K keyFileName] [-Q passphrasestring] [-S] [-V] -A listeningAddress The address (es) on which the logsender will listen for connections from logreceivers.
+-A listeningAddress The address (es) on which the logsender will listen for connections from logreceivers.
 At least one is required, up to 4 may be specified. -d Print debug tracing of tranlog read and write operations to log file.
-The log file will be much larger. -l logFileOrDir The path and filename or directory for the logged output of the logsender process.
-The default is /opt/gemstone/log/logsender_listeningPort.log. -h Print usage and exit. -P listeningPort The port or named service on which on which the logsender will listen for connections from logreceivers. -s stoneName The name of the master stone. logsender will transmit records from the transaction logs in the tranlog directories configured for the Stone named stoneName .
+The log file will be much larger. -g tranlogPrefix The base used to compose tranlog filenames, by default tranlog.
+Only used if there is no -s argument, and only needed if the Stone's setting for STN_TRAN_LOG_PREFIX is not at the default. -l logFileOrDir The path and filename or directory for the logged output of the logsender process.
+The default is /opt/gemstone/log/logsender listeningPort .log. -h Print usage and exit. -P listeningPort The port or named service on which on which the logsender will listen for connections from logreceivers. -s stoneName The name of the master stone. logsender will transmit records from the transaction logs in the tranlog directories configured for the Stone named stoneName .
 Either -s or -T may be used, but the use of both together is disallowed.
-When -s is used, transaction logs that are added to the master stone are automatically used by the logsender. -T tranlogDir Directory(s) where the master stone's transaction logs are located.
+When -s is used, transaction logs that are added to the master stone are automatically used by the logsender. -t numberOfThreads The number of threads that netldi will use.
+The default is 10, min 1, max 500.
+If -S specified, or netldi running as root, only uses one thread. -T tranlogDir Directory(s) where the master stone's transaction logs are located.
 Normally the same as stone's STN_TRAN_LOG_DIRECTORIES but may also include archive directories. logsender will examine these directories for new files to send.
-Disllowed if -s is used, if -s is not used then at least one is required and up to 20 -T may be specified. -u Do not compress tranlog files at record level before transmission. -v Print version and exit.
-Additional arguments for SSL: -C certFileName Certificate in PEM format that will be sent to the peer upon request. -J certAuthFileName Certificate authority (CA) file in PEM format to use for peer certificate verification. -K keyFileName Private key in PEM format for the certificate (-C option). -Q passphrasestring Private key passphrase.
+Disllowed if -s is used, if -s is not used then at least one is required and up to 20 -T may be specified. -V Print version and exit.
+Additional arguments for SSL: -C certFileName Certificate in PEM format that will be sent to the peer upon request. -J certAuthFileName Certificate authority (CA) file in PEM format to use for peer certificate verification. -K keyFileName Private key in PEM format for the certificate (-C option).

+- -Q passphrasestring Private key passphrase.
 Required if the -K option is used and the private key is encrypted. -S Enable SSL mode.
-Must be specified to use any other SSL options and must also be specified when starting the peer process. -V Disable verification of the peer's certificate.
+Must be specified to use any other SSL options and must also be specified when starting the peer process. - -V Disable verification of the peer's certificate.

 This utility starts up a logsender process.
 As part of a hot standby setup, the logsender process runs on the master system to transmit transaction log records, as they are generated, to a logreceiver process that is running on a slave system.
+See "Hot Standby" on page 260 for complete information on setting up a hotstandby system.